-SELF III loans are no longer being issued by the Agency.
-The interest rate on the loans is equal to the three month average of the London InterBank Offered Rate (LIBOR) plus a current margin of 2.4%.
+SELF III and IV loans are no longer being issued by the Agency.
+The interest rate on outstanding loans is equal to the three month average of the London InterBank Offered Rate (LIBOR) plus a current margin of 2.0%.
 The interest rate cannot change more than three percentage points in any four consecutive calendar quarters.
-The rate was 3.5% as of June 30, 2017.
+The rate was 4.7% as of June 30, 2019.